Shoobx/shoobx.immutable/README.rst

 including lists, sets and dicts.
 It handles an arbitrarily deep structure of nested objects.

-In addition, support for revisioed immutables is provided, which allows for full revision histories of an immutable.
+In addition, support for revisioned immutables is provided, which allows for full revision histories of an immutable.
 A sample implementation of a revisioned immutable maanger is also provided.